 Agnès Bonnet, Head of European Affairs, Office of Rail and Road

 - UKTiE is a member-driven association, operating across all transport modes, that makes the most of its members’ expertise focusing on common interests and priorities.
-We advocate for a holistic approach to policymaking that ensures an integrated approach to all modes to guarantee better policy outcomes and a better service for consumers through improved mobility.
-Speaking with one voice for transport.
+We advocate for a holistic ethos to policymaking that ensures an integrated approach to all modes, to guarantee better policy outcomes and better services for consumers through improved mobility.
+We aim to speak with one voice for UK transport in Europe.

 Jobs, society & economy

-- UKTiE believes the development of good quality, integrated, safe and sustainable transport is the key to building a successful economy, creating jobs, and developing strong communities.
-We believe that having a better transport network leads to having a better economy.
-Strong transport connectivity that links the UK to the EU is beneficial for both businesses and consumers.
+- UKTiE believes the development of good quality, integrated, safe and sustainable transport is the key to building a successful economy, creating green jobs, and strong communities and improving quality of life.
+We believe that having a better transport network including strong connectivity between the EU and UK, also significantly improves resilience.

 International trade and influence

-- We all play a part in ensuring that European industry remains competitive on the global market, through ensuring we are cost effective, efficient and focusing on meeting consumers’ needs.
-We also encourage fair competition within modes and between modes to improve efficiencies and customer services.
+- We all play a part in ensuring that European transport-related industry remains competitive on the global market, through ensuring we are cost effective, efficient, innovative, and focused on consumers’ needs.
+We also encourage fair competition within and between modes.
 When it comes to international trade, UKTiE wants to see reciprocity and mutual recognition, particularly with regard to standards and frictionless trade.

 Legislative framework – stability and certainty

-- UKTiE supports a light touch regulatory framework that offers industry predictability, stability, clarity and certainty – essential to creating the right climate for long-term investment.
-We think this is best achieved through prioritisation of policy objectives.
+- UKTiE supports a regulatory framework that offers industry predictability, stability, clarity and certainty – essential to creating the right climate for long-term investment.
+The framework should also enable private and public providers to work together to deliver public policy objectives.

-- UKTiE promotes the role of an integrated transport system as a means to improve access, connecting people and places.
+- UKTiE promotes the role of an integrated transport system as a means to improve access, connecting people, businesses and communities.

 - The future relationship between the UK and our EU partners should be based on these principles and provide the long-term certainty that the transport sector needs.
-Our relationship needs to ensure the highest levels of connectivity, consumer choice and safety, and minimum levels of friction, cost and regulatory uncertainty.
+UKTiE’s relationships with the EU institutions, European countries and transport stakeholders needs to be based on strong and effective dialogue so that we can ensure the highest levels of connectivity, consumer choice and safety, and minimum levels of friction, cost and regulatory uncertainty.
+We aim to help achieve that through partnership, cooperation and leadership. •